 Sources & Citations

 - Victoria State Government.
 Better Health Channel.
 Typhoid and paratyphoid.
-Available at: https://www.betterhealth.vic.gov.au/health/healthyliving/typhoid-and-paratyphoid (accessed 6 May 2020).
+Available at: www.betterhealth.vic.gov.au/health/healthyliving/typhoid-and-paratyphoid (Accessed May 2022).

 - Australian Government, Department of Health.
 The Australian Immunisation Handbook.
 Typhoid fever.
-Available at: https://immunisationhandbook.health.gov.au/vaccine-preventable-diseases/typhoid-fever (accessed 6 May 2020).
+Available at: https://immunisationhandbook.health.gov.au/vaccine-preventable-diseases/typhoid-fever (Accessed May 2022).

 - Centers for Disease Control and Prevention.
 Typhoid Fever and Paratyphoid Fever.
 Symptoms and Treatment.
-Available at: https://www.cdc.gov/typhoid-fever/symptoms.html (accessed 6 May 2020).
+Available at: https://www.cdc.gov/typhoid-fever/symptoms.html (Accessed May 2022).

 - Centers for Disease Control and Prevention.
 Typhoid Fever and Paratyphoid Fever.
 Questions and Answers.
-Available at: https://www.cdc.gov/typhoid-fever/sources.html (accessed 6 May 2020).
+Available at: https://www.cdc.gov/typhoid-fever/sources.html (Accessed May 2022).

 - NSW Government.
 Typhoid and Paratyphoid fevers (enteric fever) Fact Sheet.
-Available at: https://www.health.nsw.gov.au/Infectious/factsheets/Factsheets/typhoid.pdf (accessed 7 May 2020).
+Available at: https://www.health.nsw.gov.au/Infectious/factsheets/Factsheets/typhoid.pdf (Accessed May 2022).